Children's and Family Ministries

 Having children in worship is what we are told to do in the Gospels of Matthew, Mark and Luke when Jesus tells the disciples to “let the little children come to me, and do not stop them….”.
 We welcome the energy and joy children bring to Family Worship.
 Our church family is not complete without them.

-Wednesday Evening Journey Program
+Wednesday Evening Journey Kid's Club

 Journey is a place where kids can feel safe and, in developmentally appropriate ways, begin to verbalize what it means to be a follower of Christ.
 Parents are encouraged to volunteer with Journey throughout the year to help in the kitchen or classrooms.
-Bring a friend for an evening of excitement.

 Join us for Journey and bring a friend!